ImageMagick/Usage-Markdown/thumbnails/index.md

 To avoid this we can use the same technique as the [Bubble Button](#bubble) technqiue.
 We generate a frame on a perfect grey canvas, and modiy it so as to generate a [Lighting Effects Composition Mask](../compose/#light), to adjust the colors of the original image.

-For example here I use a '`VividLight`' composition with the framed mask image to better preserve primary colors.
+For example, here I use a '`VividLight`' composition with the framed mask image to better preserve primary colors.

 ~~~
 convert thumbnail.gif \